Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/ERF_Filament_Cutter/README.md

   <tr>
     <td width=30%><img src="Assets/Filametrix_Logo.png" alt='ER Filametrix'></td>
     <td>
-      This options adds a lightweight filament cutting capability to the Voron Stealthburner CW2 toolhead for perfect filament tips without having to tune the traditional tip forming process.
+      This options adds a lightweight filament cutting capability to the Voron Stealthburner CW2 and G2E (Galileo 2 Extruder) toolhead for perfect filament tips without having to tune the traditional tip forming process.
 Thanks to contributors it supports a number of different hotends.
 This can lead to much greater reliability of your MMU.
 We hope over time to offer support for additional toolheads.
     </td>
   </tr>
 </table>